hello-jason/portfolio/source/blog/2015-07-12-developing-wordpress-themes-on-a-modern-web-stack.html.md

 ## New tools for WordPress development

 Thankfully, a lot has changed in the WordPress developer community.
 Specifically, the fantastic team behind [Roots](https://roots.io) is dragging WordPress into sane development land by bolting on modern web stack tools.
-Their projects offer solutions for my pain points when dealing with WordPress, and they are broken down into 3 separate ones:
+Their projects offer solutions for my pain points when dealing with WordPress, and they are broken down into 3 spaces:

 ### Bedrock